 As the city aimed to have the project recognized as a public one, it was important to obtain approval from the Seoul Metropolitan Council.
 To secure the budget of KRW 384 billion for the restoration, the municipality utilized KRW 100 billion that was initially assigned for the overall renovation of Cheonggye elevated highway.
 It also saved approximately KRW 100.4 billion by downsizing less urgent projects and introducing creative work procedures to enhance efficiency of the city administration.
 The rest of the budget was secured from the city's general accounting.
 The project fund for Samilgyo, Mojeongyo, Gwangtonggyo and Jangtonggyo was donated, allowing the municipality to save KRW 8.2 from the budget.
 In total, KRW 384.4 was invested in the project.
 The amount was approximately 1% of the total budget of the Seoul municipality, compared to other waterway restoration projects in Korea and abroad, the Cheonggyecheon restoration project was highly economical.

 Improvement of environment:

-Cheonggyecheon is the lowest-lying area in the old downtown with an extensive basin to collect rainwater and gently sloped banks, which make it a highly flooding-prone stream.
+Cheonggyecheon is the lowest-lying area in the old downtown area with an extensive basin to collect rainwater and gently sloped banks that make it a highly flooding-prone stream.
 Overflow occurred for two consecutive years before the restoration began, causing damage in the downtown area.
-Given that local torrential rainfall is frequent in Seoul, discharge area of the restored stream was designed on the basis of 200-year recurrence interval.
+Given that torrential rainfall is frequent in Seoul, the discharge area of the restored stream was designed on the basis of 200-year recurrence interval.
 While the estimation at 200-year recurrence interval had revealed that most of the low-lying area around Cheonggyecheon had been subject to inundation before the restoration, there was no report of flooding due to lack of discharge area after the restoration, which means that the vicinity was made free from flooding damage.